 He was so colicky and rarely slept so it was convenient just to sleep in here with him.

 We sold the house before we ever redid the bathrooms.
-I tried to do some basic updates and spent endless hours painting and spackling.
+I tried to do some basic updates and spent endless hours painting the bathroom and spackling.

 Remember the living room and dining room had untouched trim work?

 Well the rest of the house did not.
 I put three coats of white paint around every window and door and on every door, closet and baseboard in that house.